-6) Develop actions to conserve threatened and endangered (coastal and marine) Mediterranean species Coordinate the implementation of National Action Plans (NAPs) for threatened and endangered species elaborated within the SAP BIO Project Prepare common guidelines, documents to assist countries in the implementation of the NAPs During the implementation phase 6) WWF: Development and implementation of the WWF's Species Action Plan for the conservation of marine turtles in the Mediterranean (WWF Italy) WWF: Coordinate the development of a National Species Action Plan for the conservation of marine turtles (WWF TR) WWF: Life Project by WWF Greece-Mom-Fisheries Research Institute.
-Mitigation of the conflict between monk seal and fisheries in the Greek Seas UNESCO: Range of activities / actions developed in Biosphere Reserves b) Increase knowledge on these species (cf. priority #4.a,4.b) c) Establish a monitoring system for these species (cf. priority #4) d) Harmonise, update, implement and enforce adequate legislation (cf. priority #7) e) Habitats on which selected protected species depend (cf. priority #10, target d) e) UNESCO: 20 biosphere reserves in the Mediterranean could be used as laboratories where approaches to biodiversity conservation and sustainable use, in accordance with SAP BIO priorities, could be demonstrated and implemented.
+6) Develop actions conserve threatene and endangere (coastal and marin Mediterranean species d e) Coordinate the implementation of National Action Plans (NAPs) for threatened and endangered species elaborated within the SAP BIO Project Prepare common guidelines, documents to assist countries in the implementation of the NAPs During the implementation phase assure the flow of information among the NAPs Refine NAPs to protect threatened and endangered species Action Plan for the conservation (WWF Italy) WWF: Coordinate the develop for the conservation of marine WWF: Life Project by W Institute.
+Mitigation of the con the Greek Seas UNESCO: Range of activiti Reserves b) Increase knowledge on these species (cf. priority #4.a,4.b) c) Establish a monitoring system for these species (cf. priority #4) d) Harmonise, update, implement and enforce adequate legislation (cf. priority #7) e) Habitats on which selected protected species depend cf. priority #10, target d) e) UNESCO: 20 biosphere reserves in the Mediterranean could be used as laboratories where approaches to biodiversity conservation and sustainable use, in accordance with SAP BIO priorities, could be demonstrated and implemented.
 Furthermore, these biosphere reserves, including the recently approved Intercontinental Biosphere Reserve of the Mediterranean (Morocco/Spain) could be interesting sites to be included in RAC/SPA pilot projects.